11 Habits to Build a Strong Emotional Connection in Your Relationship

 He always sends a message in the morning along these lines: Good morning baby!
 I hope you have a great day today.
 I love you!
 He also inserts the kissy face and smiley face...and well, he likes to insert a lot of faces – but the point is I look forward to that text as a reminder that he loves me and is thinking about me, and it is a nice habit to have in our relationship.

 Use text wisely and don’t text too much or too little.
-Just get into the habit of using text to remind your partner that you love them and are thinking about them and, believe me, this will have a huge positive impact on your emotional connection.
+Just get into the habit of using text to remind your partner that you love them and are thinking about them.
+Send them some love quotes.
+Believe me, this will have a huge positive impact on your emotional connection.

 This is often overlooked as something that maintains connection, but I can tell you that I’ve seen firsthand how much eating together can bring a couple (and a family) together.